 UW-Eau Claire's actuarial program is one of approximately 60 advanced undergraduate programs in the United States.
 The program prepares students for the first four professional exams sponsored by the Society of Actuaries (SOA) and Casualty Actuarial Society (CAS).
 In addition, the program meets all three validation by educational experience categories as specified by SOA and CAS.
-We are currently working toward Center of Actuarial Excellence (CAE) designation, of which there are only 23 actuarial programs worldwide with this designation.

 Healthy career outlook

-The demand remains strong in the traditional actuarial roles of pricing and reserving insurance products, and many actuaries are now employed in other non-insurance areas of the financial sector.
+Data from the Bureau of Labor Statistics and the Census Bureau consistently rank actuarial careers as one of the best jobs in the U.S. The demand remains strong in the traditional actuarial roles of pricing and reserving insurance products, and many actuaries are now employed in other non-insurance areas of the financial sector.
 Numerous actuaries serve in the emerging field of enterprise risk management.
 The actuarial career as a whole seems less susceptible to economic cycles than other fields.

-The interdisciplinary comprehensive major provides students with a strong background in mathematics, accounting, economics and business finance and prepares students for the first four professional exams.
+The interdisciplinary comprehensive major provides the students with a strong background in mathematics, accounting, economics and business finance and prepares students for the first four professional exams.
 The actuarial science minor prepares students for at least two professional exams.

 Places you’ll find recent graduates: